You can change your genes. Really.

 Have you been told by your doctor that you have a health condition because of bad luck or bad genes?

 Our DNA is inherited and cannot change, but did you know that you can influence which part of your DNA is active and expressed?
+This is called EPIGENTICS.

 You may have heard the phrase, food is information.
 What that means is, every bite of food you eat sends information to your genes and affect whether certain genes are activated or silenced.
+In addition, your environment is information.
+The toxins you breathe in, the stress you are experiencing, the sleep deprivation etc are ALL interacting with your genes.

-For example, even if you did inherit the famous BRCA gene known to be associated with breast cancer, you can still reduce your chances of getting breast cancer with lifestyle measures.
+For example, even if you did inherit the BRCA gene known to be associated with breast cancer, you can still reduce your chances of getting breast cancer with lifestyle measures.
 Only 5-10% of breast cancer is thought to be hereditary.

 Similarly, studies have shown that prostate cancer genes can be altered through diet and lifestyle intervention.